Project Power review: Jamie Foxx's pill-popping Netflix superhero movie has surprising heart

 You might think Netflix's Project Power sounds a little unoriginal.
 It's about a pill that gives people a random superpower for five minutes, like 2011's Limitless with some Marvel Cinematic Universe-style flavoring.
-However, the 111-minute adventure's central trio -- played by Jamie Foxx, Joseph Gordon-Levitt and Dominique Fishback -- and clever use of its New Orleans setting elevate it above a familiar premise.
+But the adventure's central trio -- played by Jamie Foxx, Joseph Gordon-Levitt and Dominique Fishback -- plus its clever use of its New Orleans setting, elevate the film above a familiar premise.

-The movie, directed by Nerve's Henry Joost and Ariel Schulman, hits Netflix on Friday.
+The 111-minute movie, directed by Nerve's Henry Joost and Ariel Schulman, hits Netflix on Friday.

 Fishback (whom you may have seen in HBO's The Deuce) plays Robin, a teenager whose life in the Big Easy is anything but as she's forced to deal Power pills to help with her uninsured mom's medical bills.
 To survive the mean streets, she's forged a quiet alliance with Gordon-Levitt's Frank, a cop who secretly pops Power pills to give him an edge against the city's criminals.